My Liver Transplant: a second chance

 When I was diagnosed with a rare biliary disease in 2004, I never would have imagined that nine years later I would be waiting to find an organ donor.
 Yet by September 2013, my first thought every day was whether or not this would be the day.
 Every time I heard about a suicide or heard about a local death, my thoughts were on whether they were my blood type, were they an organ donor?
 On September 25th 2013 I did get the call, after six months of waiting I received a successful liver transplant.

-The story begins when I was a three years old, diagnosed with Ulcerative Colitis, an intestinal bowel disease.
-I was advised by doctors that by ten I would need a colectomy, and by twenty I could expect to have bowel cancer.
-Despite these projections into the future, for thirty years life ticked on, my health neither better nor worse than any other wild child who definitely liked to break the rules.
+The stage opens to me as a three years old, diagnosed with Ulcerative Colitis/Crohns, a painful intestinal bowel disease.
+I was advised by doctors that by ten I would need a colectomy, and by twenty I might expect to have bowel cancer.
+Despite these projections, for thirty years life ticked on, my health neither better nor worse than any other wild child who definitely liked to break the rules.
 It was in my early thirties that I began to feel less well physically.
 I was a creative director at the time and was traveling frequently from my home in the Netherlands to Austria, Finland and other parts of the globe.
 Blood work concluded that my liver was not functioning normally, and an ERCP (endoscopy) ultimately led to the diagnosis of PSC (Primary sclerosing cholangitis).
 PSC is a secondary disease that affects 5% of those with long term Ulcerative Colitis, and the prognosis was that I would have end-stage liver failure within ten years.
 For me, that equated to death, and I went through a challenging time that was not unlike a life crisis, trying to come to grips with my decline in health, and at the same time deciding what I wanted to do with my life.
-Where did I want to live in the world and how?
+How was I relating to the world I lived in and the people around me?
 What was my purpose?